MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-information-protection.md

 ms.custom: seodec18

 ---
-# Get started with information protection use cases
+# Information protection policies

 *Applies to: Microsoft Cloud App Security*

-Cloud App Security file policies allow you to enforce a wide range of automated processes, leveraging the cloud provider’s APIs.
+Cloud App Security file policies allow you to enforce a wide range of automated processes.
 Policies can be set to provide information protection, including continuous compliance scans, legal eDiscovery tasks, and DLP for sensitive content shared publicly.

 Cloud App Security can monitor any file type based on more than 20 metadata filters, for example, access level, and file type.
 For more information, see [File policies](data-protection-policies.md).